BIOS And CMOS

 Basic Input Output System

 BIOS Setup | BIOS Functions | Booting Process

 CMOS Battery | CMOS Reset

 BIOS stands for Basic Input Output System.
-The BIOS ( ROMBIOS ) is a system utility program which loads the operating system when computer is switched on.
+The BIOS ( also referred as ROMBIOS ) is a system utility program which loads the operating system when computer is switched on.
 Both BIOS And CMOS work together to load the operating system.

 In this article , we will discuss in detail what is BIOS , Functions , Booting Process , BIOS configuration , CMOS Battery , CMOS Reset and other related topics.